 Reviewing is a challenge, trying to distill the essential aspects of the book(s) with a detached view of the author’s process, bringing a fresh perspective to the subject while not giving away too much of the book.
 I’m freshly in awe of those who review regularly and at length.

-After finishing my review, which I found both a stimulating and stressful process, I read this piece by former Poet Laureate Robert Pinsky in Slate about reviewing that would have helped my first-timer’s nerves.
+After finishing my review, which I found both a stimulating and stressful process, I read a piece by former Poet Laureate Robert Pinsky in Slate about reviewing that would have helped my first-timer’s nerves.
 When Pinsky was a young writer churning out short book reviews to help pay the rent, he recalls, one of the newspapers he wrote for supplied him with a style sheet that contained these three features of a good book review:

 1. The review must tell what the book is about.